 The content on media sites is dynamic, meaning it’s updated regularly.
 Big media sites will publish multiple articles and videos every single day.

 Nonprofits may not be classed as businesses in the same way, but they still need a website.
 These will generally be quite simple, outlining what the nonprofit is about and showing visitors how they can get involved, donate, or support in some other way.

 You might have heard the phrase ‘personal brand’ bandied around, and having a website can form a huge part of this.
 Personal websites allow you to post pictures, share thoughts, or treat your site like a digital CV.
 You can even launch a personal blog if you have updates to share.
 The choice is yours!

-You don’t need to be a creative (see ‘Portfolio’ below) or a blogger (see ‘Blog’ above) to benefit from having your own website – and you don’t even need to spend any money making one.
+Plus, you don’t need to be a creative (see ‘Portfolio’ below) or a blogger (see ‘Blog’ above) to benefit from having your own website – and you don’t even need to spend any money making one.

 Web portals can be internal websites for organizations like schools, or for big businesses.
 It’s a centralized place to share news, training and updates, and for students or employees to access their emails and files.
 Users will need their own specific login to access these portals.